 Article XIV.
 Amendments

 Section 1.
 Proposals for amendments of these bylaws shall be submitted in writing to the Board, not less than seven days prior to the next scheduled meeting.

 Section 2.
-Notice of proposed amendments of the Bylaws shall be published in the newsletter which precedes the next general meeting.
+Notice of proposed amendments of the By-laws shall be published in the newsletter which precedes the next general meeting.
 At the general meeting the proposed amendments will be open for discussion.
 The proposed amendments may be referred to a committee for further study.
-No more than one month shall pass before a vote on a proposed amendment is taken at the general meeting.